kingj108/CloudDeck/aviation-weather-app/docs/map-technical-guide.md

 - Uses `useMemo` to prevent unnecessary re-renders of formatted data
 - Only fetches data when the component is active
 - Cleans up intervals when component is inactive or unmounts
+- Parallel fetching of weather data for multiple airports
+- Caching of weather data for 5 minutes

 ### Potential Bottlenecks
 - Large datasets with many airports can slow rendering
 - Frequent API calls may hit rate limits
+- Network latency when fetching data for multiple airports

 ## Customization Options